ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 The layer of the Snowflake Architecture in which queries are executed using resources provisioned from a cloud provider.

 ### Virtual Warehouses
 At their core, virtual warehouses are one or more clusters of servers that provide compute resources.
-Warehouses are sized in traditional t-shirt sizing, and each size determines the number of servers in each cluster of the warehouse.
+Warehouses are sized in traditional t-shirt sizes, and each size determines the number of servers in each cluster of the warehouse.
 Size can be managed using SQL or in the Web UI.

 | Warehouse Size | Servers per Cluster | Credits per Hour | Notes
 | -------------- | ------------------- | ---------------- | -----